CuriousOne23/WhenMathPrays/docs/Geometry_of_Meaning_Relation_and_Dynamic_Information_grok.md

 When someone solves a puzzle, their trajectory may wander or loop before suddenly settling into the attractor representing the solution.

-### **5.4 Physics: Dynamics as Geometry**

-In physics, motion is governed by the geometry of the underlying space — forces act as vector fields, potentials as attractors, and curvature shapes how paths bend.

-While the geometry in this framework is relational rather than physical, the structural roles are parallel.
-This parallel illustrates that geometry can serve as a powerful, substrate-independent language for describing dynamics.

-A planet orbiting a star follows a trajectory shaped by gravitational potential (an attractor) and the curvature of spacetime.
-Similarly, a mind navigating meaning follows a trajectory shaped by relational attractors and interpretive curvature.

 ---

 ### **5.4 Physics: Dynamics as Geometry**